openstack/keystone/doc/source/admin/service-api-protection.rst

 Roles Definitions
 -----------------

-The default roles provided by keystone, via ``keystone-manage boostrap``, are related through role implications.
+The default roles provided by keystone, via ``keystone-manage bootstrap``, are related through role implications.
 The ``admin`` role implies the ``member`` role, and the ``member`` role implies the ``reader`` role.
 These implications mean users with the ``admin`` role automatically have the ``member`` and